Anton Cermak: Early life

+Early career

 After saving enough money to buy his own horse and cart, he went into business selling firewood, and he subsequently expanded his venture into a haulage business.
 As he became more politically active, Cermak served in municipal government jobs, including as a clerk in the city police court, and as a bailiff for the Municipal Court of Chicago.
 As his political fortunes began to rise, Cermak was able to avail himself of other business opportunities, including interests in real estate, insurance, and banking.

-He began his political career as a Democratic Party precinct captain, and in 1902, he was elected to the Illinois House of Representatives.
-Seven years later, he became alderman of the 12th Ward (serving two terms: one from 1909 through 1912, and another from 1919 through 1922).
-Cermak was elected President of the Cook County Board of Commissioners in 1922, chairman of the Cook County Democratic Party in 1928, and mayor of Chicago in 1931.
+Cermak began his political career as a Democratic Party precinct captain, and in 1902, he was elected to the Illinois House of Representatives.
+Seven years later, in 1909 he was elected to the Chicago City Council as an alderman of the 12th Ward.
+He was re-elected in 1911.
+In December 1912, he resigned from the city council in order to accept a position as bailiff of the Chicago Municipal Court.
+In 1918, Cermak unsuccessfully ran as the Democratic nominee for Cook County sheriff.
+He narrowly lost to Republican nominee Charles W. Peters.

-In 1928, he ran for the United States Senate, but was defeated by Republican Otis F. Glenn, after Cermak received only 46% of the vote.
+Cermak was elected in 1919 to again represent the 12th ward on the city council, and was re-elected in 1921.
+He was elected president of the Cook County Board of Commissioners in 1922, and resigned from the city council in order to assume office as county president on December 4.
+He was elected the chairman of the Cook County Democratic Party in 1928.
+Also in 1928, he was the Democratic nominee for a seat in the United States Senate, but was defeated by Republican Otis F. Glenn, 54.46% to 44.94%.